Theo Pijper: Career

 Born in Dokkum, Netherlands, Pijper first rode a motorbike at the age of five.
 He was a successful long track rider before starting his speedway career.
 He made his debut in British speedway in 2002 with Edinburgh Monarchs, staying with the team until 2007 in a spell that included a Premier League title in 2003.
 In 2004, he won the European Grasstrack Championship at Eenrum.

-In 2007, he moved up to the Elite League with Wolverhampton Wolves, but after losing his place in the team returned to the Monarchs for a short spell, later moving to Berwick Bandits.
+In 2007, Pijper moved up to the Elite League with Wolverhampton Wolves, but after losing his place in the team returned to the Monarchs for a short spell, later moving to Berwick Bandits.
 He lost his team place once again, but later that season won the European Grasstrack Championship for a second time.
 He joined Elite League team Swindon Robins in 2008, but lost his place in June, going on to a spell with Mildenhall Fen Tigers in the Premier League.

-He returned to British speedway in 2011 with Glasgow Tigers, with whom he won the Premier League in both 2011 and 2012, and also signed with Elite League Birmingham Brummies as their number eight.
+Pijper returned to British speedway in 2011 with Glasgow Tigers, with whom he won the Premier League in both 2011 and 2012, and also signed with Elite League Birmingham Brummies as their number eight.

-In 2012, he returned to the Edinburgh Monarchs team, and was part of the 2013 Premier League Four-Team Championship winning team.
+In 2012, Pijper returned to the Edinburgh Monarchs team, and was part of the 2013 Premier League Four-Team Championship winning team.
 In 2018 he signed to ride for the Redcar Bears.

-After a season with Scunthorpe in 2021 he rejoined Berwick Bandits for the SGB Championship 2022.
+After a season with Scunthorpe in 2021, Pijper rejoined Berwick Bandits for the SGB Championship 2022.

 Pijper represented the Netherlands national long track team in the World Longtrack Championship from 2007 to 2022 and twice won the World championship titles at the 2013 Team Long Track World Championship in Folkestone, England and 2016 Team Long Track World Championship in Mariánské Lázně in the Czech Republic.